gabriel4649/JMdictDB/README.txt

   README.txt -- This file.

 Database schema:
   doc/schema.odt(.pdf,.html) -- The schema is comprehensively
         documented in schema.pdf (or schema.html).
 Both were produced from the Open Office Writer document schema.odt.

   doc/schema.dia(.png) -- A diagram of the database tables and
         their relationships.  schema.png was produced from
         schema.dia by the open source Dia application.

 ========
 PROGRAMS
 ========

 The ./python/ directory contains a number of independent
 programs:

 The following tools find and display entries in the database.

   shentr.py	Command line tool for searching for and
                  displaying jmdict database entries.
 It
-		 is well documented making it useful for understanding the use of the API in a real
-		 (if tiny) application.
+                 is well documented making it useful for understanding the use of the API in a real (if tiny) application.
 This program is kept up-to-date. srch.py, srch.tal, srch.xrc, srcht.tal, jmdbss.txt
                 GUI tool to search for and display dajmdict database entries.

 The following tools read an XML or text file and write a file that can be loaded into a Postgresql database.

   exparse.py	Read examples.txt file and create loadable
                  Postgresql dump file.
   jmparse.py	Read JMdict or JMnedict XML file and create
                  loadable Postgresql dump file. kdparse.py	Read kanjidic2 XML file and create loadable Postgresql dump file. sndparse.py	Read JMaudio XML file and create loadable Postgresql dump file.

-  jmload.py	Adjust the entry id numbers in a loadable
-		 Postgresql dump file.
   xresolv.py	Resolve textual xrefs loaded into database
                  from JMdict files, to real xrefs.

 The following tools will read information from the database and write an XML file that can be loaded by the tools above.

   entrs2xml.py	Read entries from database and write to
                  XML file.
   snds2xml.py	Read Audio data from database and write
                  JMaudio XML file.

 The following work with labeled audio produced by Audacity.

   mklabels.py	Generate a label file from a db sndfile entry
                  that can be imported into Audacity. updsnds.py	Update existing and add new snd records from an Audacity label file.

 ============
 INSTALLATION
 ============

 Although this software was written and is maintained primarily to support Jim Breen's JMdict and wwwjdic projects, you may wish to install a local copy of this software:

 - To contribute development work to the JMdict project.